bmeurant/technical-docs/software-engineering-practices/design-methodologies/ddd.md

 A **Bounded Context** is a central pattern in Strategic DDD.
 It defines a clear boundary within which a specific domain model is defined and applicable.
 Inside a Bounded Context, every term from the Ubiquitous Language has a single, unambiguous meaning.

 *   **Autonomy and Focus:** Bounded Contexts allow teams to work autonomously on different parts of the system without needing to understand the entire domain.
 Each team can focus on its specific context and develop a model that is perfectly suited for that purpose.
-*   **Model Integrity:** It protects the integrity of the domain model by preventing concepts from different domains from leaking into each other and creating a "big ball of mud."
+*   **Model Integrity:** It protects the [[data-integrity|integrity]] of the domain model by preventing concepts from different domains from leaking into each other and creating a "big ball of mud."
 *   **Relationship to Team Organization:** Bounded Contexts often align with team structures (Conway's Law).
 A single team should ideally own a single Bounded Context, giving them full ownership of their part of the domain.

 **Example (Class Variants):**